Pratikshadange2005/github-stars-pipeline/README.md

 ![Cumulative Stars for Top 5 Repositories Over Time](transform/docs/Monthly_star_count.png)

-This chart shows the cumulative star count over time for the top 5 repositories with the highest stars each year.
+This chart shows the cumulative star count over time for the repositories with the highest stars each year.